SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/screen/index.md

 By default, the follow-ups are displayed as a blue field in the diary tabs.
 If you hold the mouse pointer over one of these fields, a tooltip is displayed showing more information about the follow-up.
 You can also double-click the blue field to open the follow-up.

 > [!NOTE]
-> In SuperOffice Settings and maintenance, you can define that all follow-ups of a specific type are displayed in the **Diary** screen in SuperOffice CRM with a different background color from the usual blue.
+> In Settings and maintenance, you can define that all follow-ups of a specific type are displayed in the Diary screen with a different background color from the usual blue.

 ## Section tabs in the Diary screen

-The **Diary** screen contains the following section tabs:
+The Diary screen contains the following section tabs:

 * [Activities][6]: The **Activities** section tab gives you an overview of activities and acts as a to-do list or task list.